GraphQLSwift/Graphiti/README.md

 # Graphiti

-Graphiti is a Swift library for building GraphQL schemas/types fast, safely and easily.
+Graphiti is a Swift library for building GraphQL schemas fast, safely and easily.

 [![Swift][swift-badge]][swift-url]
 [![License][mit-badge]][mit-url]